espressif/esp-idf/docs/en/api-reference/peripherals/spi_flash/index.rst

 .. note::
     ``esp_partition_*`` APIs are recommended to be used instead of the lower level ``esp_flash_*`` API functions when accessing the main SPI Flash chip, since they do bounds checking and are guaranteed to calculate correct offsets in flash based on the information in the partition table. ``esp_flash_*`` functions can still be used directly when accessing an external (secondary) SPI flash chip.

-Different from the API before IDF v4.0, the functionality of ``esp_flash_*`` APIs is not limited to the "main" SPI flash chip (the same SPI flash chip from which program runs).
+Different from the API before ESP-IDF v4.0, the functionality of ``esp_flash_*`` APIs is not limited to the "main" SPI flash chip (the same SPI flash chip from which program runs).
 With different chip pointers, you can access external flash chips connected to not only SPI0/1 but also other SPI buses like SPI2.

 .. note::